yennhiong3-ship-it/ai-api-for-wechat-free-wxauto-implementation-/README.md

 An AI-powered WeChat automation framework based on wxauto4, supporting OpenAI-compatible APIs, OCR image recognition, configurable prompts, and multi-session message handling.

 > Windows-only WeChat automation solution with AI API integration.
+With a separator, the AI will use this separator to send multiple messages at a time, making it more anthropomorphic.
 ---

 ## Features